Customer form factor examples catalog

 Example 3D CAD files

-These are just some examples.
+These are just some examples of rotor-stator form factor.
 Let us know what you are looking for and we may have other examples you can use.

 “R” = Rotor part of the sensor.
 The rotor is the moving/rotating part.